-- Buttmonkey: Solely exists to get his butt whooped by Kiyla and is later killed by Science Patrol, which is even more embarrassing when you consider Saigo was once going to be the one who killed Ultraman in the finale.
+- Butt-Monkey: Solely exists to get his butt whooped by Kiyla and is later killed by Science Patrol.

 - Literally Shattered Lives: His death.

-- Meaningful Name: "Saigo" means "last" or "final" in Japanese, because he was supposed to be Ultraman's final enemy before Zetton stole the role.
-Also because he was the final monster designed for the show.
+- Meaningful Name: Saigo's name means "last" or "final" in Japanese, because he was originally supposed to be Ultraman's final enemy and because he was the last monster designed for the show.

 - Tunnel King: Spends a lot of his time burrowing underground.